isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

     <input id="accordion2" type="checkbox">
     <label for="accordion2">ABOUT DSA-JC</label>
     <div>
 			<p style="text-align: justify;">The Direct School Admission (DSA) scheme provides students with the opportunity to seek admission to a Junior College (JC), based on a diverse range of specific academic and non-academic achievements and talents that they can demonstrate beyond the GCE O-Level examination.
 S4E / S5NA O-Level students seeking admission to a JC can consider applying through DSA-JC based on your achievements and talents.
-You can also apply through the Joint Admissions Exercise (JAE) after the release of your GCE O-level results if you cannot decide at this juncture.  <br><br><b><u>For more information on DSA-JC, please refer to the MOE website at www.moe.gov.sg/dsa-jc</u></b></p>
+You can also apply through the Joint Admissions Exercise (JAE) after the release of your GCE O-level results if you cannot decide at this juncture.  <br><br><b>For more information on DSA-JC, please refer to the MOE website at <u>www.moe.gov.sg/dsa-jc</u></b></p>
 			</div>
 	</li>
   <li>